-One of the most impressive Aboriginal heritage sites around Sydney, Canoelands 1 was protected in in the late 1950s by a steel grill that runs the length of the shelter.
+One of the most impressive Aboriginal heritage sites around Sydney, the Canoelands Aboriginal Site (Canoelands 1) was protected in in the late 1950s by a steel grill that runs the length of the shelter.
 The shelter is 20m long and about three metres high, with the front of the ceiling blackened by bushfire smoke (the shelter was not used by the Aboriginal people as a camp, but was of ritual importance).
 Above the shelter are rock engravings, and axe grinding grooves.

 The artwork in the shelter was documented in detail by McCarthy in 1961, and later researched by Jo McDonald in 1987.
 The stencils were done with a water-mixed paint, while the other figures were drawn with dry pigment (and are therefore considered to be drawings, rather than paintings).

 The gallery has over 100 motifs, including 70 paintings (numbered in the sketch below) and 55 stencils of hands, boomerangs, crescents and one club.

 The figures include 26 white, 19 red and one yellow hand stencils, most of which are opened left hands.
 There are also five stencilled boomerangs (most of them being long and shallow curved types) as well as two hafted ground-edge axe stencils.

 Part of a large kangaroo (22) and the complete figure of a short, broad man (30).
 Both are about a metre in length and were thought to represent a hunting episode.

 There’s also woman (60) and a faint human figure (69) at the northern end of the shelter, and another partially shaded kangaroo with no tail (65).
 These are all fairly hard to see, being covered by more recent figures.

 The majority of figures (black and white outlines and silhouettes) relate to this period, which were described as mostly single and unrelated motifs.
 They include a range of figures including: